cameronsamuels/iconrounder/README.md

 # iCon Rounder
 Make icons the exact roundness as iOS apps.
+The simplest icon rounder.
+Just 2 clicks.

 # How to
 1. Go to <http://cameronsamuels.com/iconrounder>